When Your Baby's Born Premature

 If you don't breast feed or pump milk, your baby will get formula.
 Preemies need more calories, proteins, and other nutrients than full-term babies do.
 So extra nutrients called fortifiers may be added to pumped milk or specially designed preterm formulas may be used to help your baby grow.

 Preemies are fed slowly because they can get necrotizing enterocolitis (NEC), a serious intestinal problem that affects preemies.

-Some babies who are very small or very sick get their nutrition through intravenous (or IV – meaning "in the vein") feedings called total parenteral nutrition (TPN).
+Some babies who are very small or very sick get their nutrition through intravenous (IV) feedings called total parenteral nutrition (TPN).
 TPN has a special mix of nutrients like proteins, carbohydrates, fats, vitamins, and minerals that can fully support a baby’s growth until they can feed.

 Doctors and dietitians watch the diets of preemies very carefully and make changes when needed to make sure the babies get the nutrients needed to grow.

 Because their organs aren't fully ready to work on their own, preemies are at risk for health problems.
 In general, the earlier a baby was born, the greater their chances of health problems.

 - anemia, when babies don't have enough red blood cells

 - apnea, when a baby stops breathing for a short time; the heart rate may lower; and the skin may turn pale or blue

 - bronchopulmonary dysplasia and respiratory distress syndrome, problems with breathing

 - hyperbilirubinemia, when babies have high levels of bilirubin, which is produced by the normal breakdown of red blood cells.
 This leads to jaundice, a yellowing of the skin and whites of the eyes.